anttisalonen/progbook/rst/intro.rst

 It aims to contain an overview of almost everything that I think is important for software developers.
 It doesn't contain *everything*; but it should contain enough for the reader to understand software development, and to be able to read about and understand any topic in further detail as needed.

-The book focuses on teaching what software development is about, and the core principles around software development.
-It uses several technologies to this goal (e.g. C, Python, JavaScript, HTML, etc.) but is not a book about technologies themselves.
+The book focuses on teaching the core principles around software development.
+It uses several technologies to this goal (e.g. C, Python, JavaScript, HTML, etc.) but is not a book about the technologies themselves.
 The reader will learn the basics (or in some cases more) of various technologies along the way, but the focus is on building a foundation for software development.

 This book does have the aim of supporting interested people in pursuing a job in software development, though I obviously can't guarantee a job.
 I'll expand on this further below.